New Sounds, New Ideas in the 21st Century

 Since 2000, musical theatre has seen the edgy, the hysterical, the controversial, the nostalgic, the conformists, and the revolutionary.

-It would have been a shock to Rodgers and Hammerstein, but perhaps not to Cole Porter that the hit musicals on Broadway in the last decade dealt with towns drinking urine, teenage sex and “R” rated puppets.
+It would have been a shock to Rodgers and Hammerstein, but perhaps not to Cole Porter that the hit musicals on Broadway in the last two decades have dealt with towns drinking urine, teenage sex and “R” rated puppets.
 The 2001 musical Urinetown was a satirical, irreverent show about a town where a severe water shortage has caused the residents to resort to another liquid in order to stay alive.
 What would appear to be simply a musical in bad taste is actually a clever story line with creative, albeit shocking, songs.
 Urinetown’s Broadway success has been picked up by college, community and school theatre programs since it won Tonys in 2002.

 Spring Awakening in 2006 combined a 19th century story about adolescent sexuality with rock music to create a ‘new and daring’ one-hundred-year-old story.
 Breaking from theatre tradition, lead performers grab hand-held microphones to sing rock-musical numbers about abortion, masturbation, homosexuality, rape, suicide, bondage, and general sexual confusion among 19th century teens.
 The production, a particular favorite of younger audiences, won eight Tonys in 2007.